stsui1129/library/README.md

 Things to work on:

-Read status coding could be cleaner(use Book prototype), this.info not working, book renders only if form is filled, and CSS.
+Utilise Book.prototype for toggling read status
+Get console.log(myLibrary[].read) to display Read/Not Read instead of true/false
+Prevent book from rendering if form is not filled completely CSS

 https://stsui1129.github.io/library/